Start planning your trip

 December is one of the coldest months of the year in Tokyo, with temperatures sometimes falling below 1.8℃ (35.1°F) in the morning.

-It gets especially colder late in the month, so bring layers, like thin, long, T-shirts, sweaters, and coats.
-A hat and scarf will help keep you warm against cold gales and wind, which can blow in strong between the skyscrapers in Tokyo.
+It gets especially cold later in the month, so be sure to bring layers such as thin, long-sleeved T-shirts, sweaters, and coats.
+A hat and scarf will help keep you warm against the cold gales and wind, which can blow strongly between Tokyo’s skyscrapers.

-For December-January trips to Tokyo, you should bring a good winter jacket and warm shoes because the average temperature often falls below 10℃ (50°F).
+For trips to Tokyo in December and January, it’s advisable to bring a good winter jacket and warm shoes, as the average temperature often drops below 10°C (50°F).

 Reference: Japan Meteorological Agency